Ethereum Staking 2025: Complete Guide

 • Backup Verification: Test key recovery procedures

-• Performance Optimization: Tune client configurations
+• Performance optimisation: Tune client configurations

 • Security Audits: Regular security assessments